-A project of People Inc., the Museum of disABILITY History proves that everything's possible.
-It is a trusted, go-to resource for anyone that is looking to learn about the history, evolution and achievements of Americans with disabilities over the past few centuries.
-Here, the history of people with disabling conditions comes alive.
-Along with the impact.
+A project of People Inc, the Museum of disABILITY History proves that everything is possible.
+It is a trusted, go-to resource for anyone that is looking to learn about the history, challenges, and achievements of people with disabilities over the past few centuries.

 Now available in the Museum store.

-The much anticipated, “Abandoned Asylums of New England” is now available for purchase in the Museum Store.
-This photographic journey by John Gray with historical insight by the Museum of disABILITY History, captures the final throes of the once majestic models of medical treatment.
+The highly anticipated “Abandoned Asylums of New England” is now available for purchase in the Museum Store.
+This photographic journey by John Gray, with historical insight by the Museum of disABILITY History, captures the final throes of the once majestic models of medical treatment.
 Learn more and get your copy at the Museum Store.

 Your support ensures that the Museum can continue to tell the story of the lives, triumphs, and struggles of people with disabilities whether through an annual membership or a one-time donation.
 Your contribution is integral to the ongoing operation of the only bricks and mortar disability history museum in the world.
 See Support Us.